austin-maison/cdc-birth-predictor/README.md

 It also doesn't distiguish between emergency C-sections and C-sections planned in advance.
 However, I believe this can be seen as a strength rather than weakness.
-A further investigation of factors which are *not* known to be predictive of a C-section have the potential to contribute more to understanding of C-sections than already well-studied factors.
+A further investigation of factors which are *not* known to be predictive of a C-section have the potential to contribute more to the understanding of C-sections than the already well-studied factors.
 And, indeed, this project shows that their is a nontrivial amount of signal to be found in a wide range of factors.

 The future of this project lies in incorporating more pre-birth factors, both unintuitive and